drmaize/ThermoAlign/README.md

     docker run -t -i drmaize/thermoalign:TA_1.0.0_s /bin/bash

-Please be aware that the available memory for running these docker containers should be greater than the combined size of the whole genome and variant files.
+Be aware that the available memory for running these docker containers should be greater than the combined size of the whole genome and variant files.

-The provided docker containers work best for smaller genomes, with user defined regions of < 10 kb sizes, at narrow primer size, Tm and GC ranges.

 Format for external whole genome and variant files: